Mastering Sliprail: Boost Your Desktop Efficiency in Simple Steps

 So, how do you actually use Sliprail to streamline your daily workflow?
 It's incredibly simple.
 Sliprail's core interaction follows an extremely intuitive, natural logic.

-Step 1: Summon Sliprail
+Step 1: Open Sliprail

 No matter what you're working on, just press the global hotkey (there's a default set upon installation, which you can customize in settings) to instantly bring up the Sliprail main window.
 This window is your gateway to efficient operations.